 With Jordan and bassist Darryl Jones manning the rhythm section, the energy of the band was remarkable.
 There was no let up in through the program of 19 songs.
 If anything the Stones seemed refreshed as the show progressed through surprises like a Chi-Lites cover, “Trouble’s a Comin,'” 1967’s “Connection” and “19th Nervous Breakdown.”

 “Midnight Rambler” – the self-described signature song of the songwriting team of Jagger/Richards – got reworked with Robert Johnson’s “Come On in My Kitchen” dropping into the breakdown.
 The song hinted at the blues depths the band plumbed on 2016’s Blue and Lonesome.
 The unfiltered sound of the band doing it the way they wanted was complimented by an impressive fireworks show worked into the ending.
 A bigger bang indeed!

-Just after a rousing extended version of “Satisfaction” sent the revelers into the night figuring on a dissipation of energies, the evening hit an unexpected crescendo.
+Just after a rousing extended version of “Satisfaction” sent the revelers into the night figuring on a wind-down of energies, the evening hit an unexpected peak.
 In the parking lot as the motorcade spirited the band away, Keith rolled down the window of his SUV limo and pumped his skeletal fist skyward to further rev up the nearby fans.
 It was as if to say “I came, I saw, I rocked!”

 “Come On in My Kitchen/Midnight Rambler”

 You must be logged in to post a comment.